yfnaji/gerk/README.md

 $$\sum_{i=1}^{r}b_i=1 \ \ \ \ \sum_{i=1}^{r}b_ic_i = 1/2 \ \ \ \ \sum_{j=1}^{r}a_{ij} = c_i$$

-which can be enforced by the `enforce_rules` respectively.
-These parameters have been set to `False` by default to allow the user to freely explore and experiment.
+which can be enforced by the `enforce_rules` parameter, which is defaulted to `False`.

 ## Example